esther279/ExoNet_v0/README.md

 ### Suggestions
 - **Azure OpenAI**: The implementation employs direct calls via Azure OpenAI: API key, base, deployment name should be specified accordingly.
-See line 370 in `chat_multi.py` and specialize in `~/.bashrc` e.g. export AZURE_API_KEY=XXX
+See line 370 in `chat_multi.py` and specify accordingly in `~/.bashrc` e.g. export AZURE_API_KEY=XXX
 - **max_tokens**: Higher max_tokens (6000-8000) for detailed analysis, while lower max_tokens for concise responses.
 However note that if too constrained, model may have trouble outputting reasonable response.
 - **char_limit** For background information, web crawling, char_limit (e.g. 2000) should be chosen depending on the number of documents and the context window.
 - **clean_slate**: Starting fresh in every round allows for convenient repetition of the question across multiple rounds, acquiring statistical information to account for the model stochasticity.